 But I’ll politicize it.
 The data suggests that it is not an accident that it is she and not her husband that does this vital and brain-engrossing job.
 Nor is it an accident that it is a job that gets almost no recognition and entirely no pay.
 It’s work women disproportionately do all over America.
 So, read it.
 Read it and remember to be thankful for whoever it is in your life that does these things.
 Or, if it is you, feel righteous and demand a little more recognition and burden sharing.
 Not on Mother’s Day.
 That’s just one day.
 Everyday.

-Cross-posted and in print at Money.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+Cross-posted and in print at Money.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.